CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - Calendar styling.
 Today button is lower case???
 Make it smaller on the page with some padding.
     - Display inactive habits with a toggle, and allow the user to reactivate or permanently disable them.
     - Possibly allow users to see inactive habitmeta in the calendar.
-    - Method to build calendar is slow, might be intrinsic to full calendar, though.(look into only building the calendar once on navigation)
+    - !!!Method to build calendar is slow, might be intrinsic to full calendar, though.!!!
     - Consider how to add a weekly calendar.
 - Home page related stuff:
     - Display home page message if user has no habits.